darkn3rd/script-tut/scriptbox/README.md

 ### GNUWin32

-[GNUWin32](http://gnuwin32.sourceforge.net/) are popular GNU utilities that are ported directly to Windows.
-They can run under the Windows Command Shell (`cmd.exe`).
+[GNUWin32](http://gnuwin32.sourceforge.net/) are popular GNU utilities that are ported directly to Windows using Microsoft C Runtime library.
+They can run under the Windows Command Shell (`cmd.exe`), and thus work with Windows path names, e.g. `C:\Ruby21\bin\ruby.exe`

 * Tools:
   * :package: `bc` 1.06